 Data Custodian notifies Third Party that permissions have changed (identifying the resource by its Shared Resource Key).
 This notification may be immediate or deferred (e.g., as part of a resource push from Use Case 8, perhaps as part of a header).

 Data Custodian notifies Retail Customer that permissions have been changed.

+The Third Party handles any data not allowed by the modification of the resource authorization in the manner specified in any service agreements among the parties in the relationship.

 4: Retail Customer Revokes Resource Authorization